 While the Agency has currently been able to pay its operating costs and debt service payments, actual revenues continue to run below projected revenues.
 Since 2000, the Agency has taken numerous measures to help bridge the gap between actual and projected revenues, including establishing the toll rate stabilization fund, implementing toll rate increases, defeasing debt with proceeds from the settlement of the Orange County bankruptcy, and reducing operational costs by competitively bidding the major operations related contracts.
-The Agency has achieved the required coverage ratio of 1.3x Annual Debt Service since the bonds were issued; however, absent capital infusion it was anticipated that compliance would not be maintained as early as fiscal year 2007.
+The Agency has achieved the required coverage ratio of 1.3x Annual Debt Service since the bonds were issued; however, absent capital infusion, it was anticipated that compliance would not be maintained as early as FY 2007.

 On November 10, 2005 the Agency's board of directors, with the board of directors of FETCA, entered into a Mitigation Payment and Loan Agreement (the Agreement).
-The terms of The Agreement call for FETCA to make payments to the Agency totaling \$120,000 over four years to mitigate for the anticipated loss of revenue due to the construction of the southern extension of State Route 241.
-The first four payments totaling \$90,000 were made by FETCA as scheduled in November 2005, June 2006, June 2007, and June 2008.
-The remaining payment of \$30,000 is due on the first anniversary of the date the construction bonds are issued to construct the southern extension of State Route 241 or June 30, 2009, whichever comes first.
+The terms of the Agreement call for FETCA to make payments to the Agency totaling \$120,000 over four years to mitigate for the anticipated loss of revenue due to the construction of the southern extension of State Route 241.
+All scheduled payments totaling \$120,000 were made by FETCA as of June 2009.

-FETCA will also provide loans, on an as-needed basis, up to \$1,040,000 to assist the Agency in achieving its debt service coverage of 1.3x.
+In addition, FETCA committed to provide loans, subject to the terms of the Agreement, on an as-needed basis, up to \$1,040,000 to assist the Agency in achieving its debt service coverage of 1.3x.
 Accrued interest will not count toward the \$1,040,000 principal limitation.
 Payments of accrued interest and outstanding principal will begin in the fiscal year when the Agency has a surplus in revenues that exceeds the amount needed to meet the debt coverage requirement.
 All principal and accrued interest is due and payable on January 1, 2037 to the extent that the Agency has surplus revenues available to pay all amounts due.
-At June 30, 2008, no amounts had been borrowed.
+At June 30, 2009, no amounts had been borrowed.

 The Agreement was designed to meet the near-term needs of each Agency while preserving the flexibility to continue to pursue alternatives.
-The Agreement provides that FETCA loans will be made only to the extent that surplus revenues are available; the Agency's obligation to repay the loans is, in turn, secured by and payable only from its surplus revenues.
+The Agreement provides that FETCA loans will be made only to the extent that surplus revenues are available and all findings and determinations required by law are met; the Agency's obligation to repay the loans is, in turn, secured by and payable only from its surplus revenues.
 The Agreement also stipulates that FETCA will not be obligated to increase toll rates to ensure sufficient revenues are available and that any liens or revenue pledges required in order to finance the southern extension of State Route 241 and complete certain other capital projects would have priority over loans to the Agency.

-If the Agency determines that expected toll revenues, mitigation payments, and/or loan proceeds are not likely to provide the required debt service coverage, the Agency will take steps to increase toll revenues or decrease costs and hire a traffic consultant as set forth in the indenture covenant.
+If the Agency determines that expected toll revenues, mitigation payments, and/or loan proceeds are not likely to provide the required debt service coverage, the Agency will take steps to increase toll revenues, decrease costs, and hire a traffic consultant as set forth in the indenture covenant.
 If after implementation of such actions, adjusted net toll revenues still fall short of the debt ratio covenant, the Agency will repeat the process of analysis and implementation.
 Under this scenario, a failure to meet the debt ratio covenants will not constitute an event of default.